MASS INTENTIONS

 The Lord told her that the flames represented His love for humanity, and the thorns represented man's sinfulness and ingratitude.
 Jesus informed her that her mission was to establish the devotion to His Most Sacred Heart, and He revealed twelve promises that He would bestow upon all those who practice the devotion.
 (We will discuss those in the next bulletin.)

 The feast of the Sacred Heart is always on the Friday after the feast of Corpus Christi (Body and Blood of Christ) which in modern times we celebrate on Sunday.
-This year Corpus Christi is May 29.
-Recall last year we had a Corpus Christi procession around the neighborhood at the end of the 8:30 Mass.
-We will do that again this year.
+This year Corpus Christi is June 22, 2025.

 History of the Sacred Heart

-Last week we explained the history of the devotion to the Sacred Heart, which began in the 17th century in France.
+We explained above the history of the devotion to the Sacred Heart, which began in the 17th century in France.
 Sr. Margaret Mary was given a vision of Christ’s heart that was on fire with love and was crowned with thorns due to our sins.

 Margaret Mary had three more visions over the next year and a half in which Jesus instructed her in a devotion that was to become known as the Nine Fridays.
 Christ also inspired Margaret Mary to establish the Holy Hour and to receive Holy Communion on the first Friday of every month.
 In the final revelation, the Lord asked that a feast of reparation be instituted for the Friday after the octave of Corpus Christi.